Skip to main content

 Long-Term Care

-• Brush and floss normally
+• Brush and floss as normal

 Amalgam (Silver) Fillings

-• Wait 24 hours before chewing on the filling — amalgam takes time to fully harden
+• Wait 24 hours before chewing on the filling.
+Amalgam takes time to fully harden.

 Long-Term Care